 We love to make this spinach quiche along with homemade hashbrowns,and mixed berry smoothies for breakfast and for brinner (breakfast for dinner!)
-But I also like to make a quiche and pair it with lemon herb roasted potatoes and easy focaccia bread!
+But I also like to make a quiche and pair it with instant pot red potatoes and easy focaccia bread!
 Either way, everyone is happy and their bellies are filled!

 Spinach Mushroom Quiche

 If you don’t know what a quiche is let me tell you – it’s delicious!!

 But really, a quiche is a french tart that is filled with eggs, cream, cheese, veggies, and meat (or meatless).
 It can be served hot or cold and is great for holiday mornings, brunches or showers.

 There are so many varieties of quiches because they are so versatile – just add or subtract ingredients and flavors that you love.
 I love to make this quiche with spinach and mushrooms, the flavors just blend so well together and it is just so easy to make!

 - Begin by rolling out the dough until it will cover the edge of the 9-inch pie pan and then freeze for 30 minutes.

 - Once the crust is chilled cover it with parchment paper and pie weights, to blind bake (pre-bake) at 400 degrees, until the edges of the crust start to turn brown.

 - Remove the parchment paper and prick the bottom of the crust with your fork and then bake for an additional 6-8 minutes.